 From Monitoring Factories to Empowering Workers

-We've run the course – from establishing Codes of Conduct that cover worker protections as well as environmental impacts – to pulling together an internal team to enforce it, to working with external bodies to monitor factories and engaging with stakeholders.
+We've run the course – from establishing Codes of Conduct that cover worker protections as well as environmental impacts – to pulling together an internal team to enforce it, to releasing our contract factory Audit Tools and working with external bodies to monitor factories and engaging with stakeholders.
 What we've learned, after nearly a decade, is that monitoring alone hasn’t solved the problems.
 And many of the problems are recurring in the industry.

 Our focus now is on getting to the root of the problems, evaluating our supplier and manufacturing relationships, and finding new ways to define and share responsibility.
-We're looking end-to-end, from the first phase of our product creation process to the impacts of our decisions on the lives of workers in the factories that bring our product to life.
+We believe that placing the worker at the heart of the workplace and having a factory management that respects and invests in its workforce will result in lasting positive results for workers, the factory and Nike.

 Our supplier list, which can be filtered for collegiate factories, is available for export on our Interactive Global Manufacturing Map.